Save Energy In The UK 1

 The solution involves drilling into the roof to attach mounting brackets that would then be customized to the slope the roof to help anchor the solar panels in with minimal disturbance to the tiled roofs.

-Not every solar installer will provide services to homeowners with tiled roofs, preferring not to deal with the special challenges that come with those jobs, so make sure to call and confirm with solar companies that they will do that type of work.
+Not every renewable energy company will provide services to homeowners with tiled roofs, preferring not to deal with the special challenges that come with those jobs, so make sure to call and confirm with solar companies that they will do that type of work.
 Usually this is because of the cost involved, but these days there are many solar finance options available that makes it easy to achieve.

 Special Challenges